Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 - sleep

----

-template: example-2
-name: example-2d

-## ... and their complications

-Two dogs with different internal states might implement these same actions differently.

 --

-- For example, a lightweight lap dog might have a rapid fire tinny yapping sort of bark, whereas a heavy shepherd might occasionally produce a mellow deep woof sound.
+There's a catch: Two dogs with different _internal states_ might make the same actions differently.
+For example:

 --

+- A lightweight lap dog might have a fast tinny yapping bark, whereas a heavy shepherd might occasionally produce a mellow deep woof sound.

+--

-- A young dog might generally successfully fetch an object, while an elderly dog might generally fail at this.
+- A young dog might generally successfully fetch an object, while an elderly dog might not.

 --